-is a leading authority on international careers.
-A best-selling writer, he has shared his international employment strategies with thousands as author of The BIG Guide to Living and Working Overseas
+Jean-Marc Hachey is a leading authority on international careers.
+A best-selling writer, he has shared his international employment strategies with thousands as the host of MyWorldAbroad and as an international careers editor and columnist for Transitions Abroad.

 Since 1990, he has been mentoring students, recent graduates, and others interested in pursuing opportunities abroad.
 Hachey has also consulted on international job skills to the Canadian International Development Agency, the Canadian Department of Foreign Affairs and International Trade, NAFSA and numerous NGOs and universities.
 Hachey regularly conducts his seminars across Canada, in the USA and in Europe.
 Hachey’s engaging seminars are brimming with practical tips, expert advice and humorous stories helping to launch many international careers.